CaryLandholt/fatarrow/README.md

 Before you submit your issue, search the [archive](https://github.com/CaryLandholt/fatarrow/issues).
 Maybe your question was already answered.

 If your issue appears to be a bug, and hasn't been reported, open a new issue.
-Help to maximize the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.
+Help to maximize the effort spent fixing issues and adding new features, by not reporting duplicate issues.
 Providing the following information will increase the chances of your issue being dealt with quickly:

 * **Overview of the issue** - if an error is being thrown a non-minified stack trace helps
 * **Motivation for or Use Case** - explain why this is a bug for you